- Overview of the thyroid gland

 - Tongue enlargement (swelling)

-People affected by thyroiditis may present with a goiter – otherwise known as an enlarged thyroid gland.
+People affected by thyroiditis may present with a goiter – the medical term for an enlarged thyroid gland.
 There may be noticeable swelling in the lower part of the neck.
-Goiters can be caused by hyper or hypothyroidism, as well as thyroid nodules and a number of other conditions that affect the thyroid.
+Goiters can be related to hyper or hypothyroidism, as well as thyroid nodules and a number of other conditions that affect the thyroid.

 Thyroid goiters are usually painless, but can cause a tight feeling in the throat, hoarseness, coughing, and difficulty swallowing and breathing (if they are very large).
 A goiter does not necessarily indicate that thyroid function has been compromised, and small thyroid goiters may not require medical treatment.